 5. Accept Imperfection

-You might not feel you're not doing enough, that someone else would do better.
-But no one is perfect.
+You might feel you're not doing enough or that someone else would do better, but no one is perfect.
 There is no such thing as a perfect caregiver.
 Do your best, then accept and forgive yourself for imperfections.